2017 Finsbury Park van attack: Attack

 A group of Muslims had earlier performed tarawih, night time prayers held in the month of Ramadan, when they came across a collapsed man at a bus stop.
 While rendering first aid they were rammed, and ten were injured.
 The collapsed man, Makram Ali, died at the scene, and post-mortem findings indicated that he died of multiple injuries.
+Eleven people were injured.

 Witnesses said the driver was beaten until the imam of the mosque, Mohammed Mahmoud, calmed down the crowd, prevented them from assaulting the perpetrator, and appealed for the driver to be handed over to police.
 Those beating him were held back by the imam and a few other men, and the attacker was pinned down at the scene until police arrived.
 Witnesses quoted the driver as saying "I want to kill all Muslims", "this is for London Bridge", "I did my bit", "you deserve it" and "kill me".
 The imam was described by the mosque's chief executive as "the hero of the day", and praised by Mayor of London Sadiq Khan.

 Officers were called at 00:20 BST, the Metropolitan Police said, describing it as a major incident.
 London Ambulance Service said eight people were taken to local hospitals and two others were treated at the scene.
 The suspect was taken into custody shortly after the incident.